 - Details advantages of FSD in terms of energy consumption and reduced drying time

-- Promotes applications of biofuels for drying process
+- Promotes applications of biofuels for the drying process

-- Analyzes FSD method from CFD modelling to product quality
+- Analyzes the FSD method from CFD modelling to product quality

 - Evaluates potential safety and product degradation risks